Multipodal Structure and Phase Transitions in Large Constrained Graphs: Multipodal Structure

 The previous proof actually showed more than that optimal graphons are multipodal.
 We showed that the possible values of $d(x)$ are roots of the function $F(z)$ defined in (\ref{defineF}).
 This allows us to prove the following refinement of Theorem \ref{maintheorem}

 \begin{theorem} For any $k$-star model, there exists a fixed $M$ such that all entropy-maximizing graphons are $m$-podal with $m \le M$. \end{theorem}

 \begin{proof} If $f(z)$ is an analytic function on a compact interval with $m$ roots (counted with multiplicity), then any $C^m$-small perturbation of $f(z)$ will also have at most $m$ roots on the interval.
-Thus if $g$ is a graphon with associated function $F(z)$ with $m$ roots, and if $\tilde g$ is an optimal graphon whose degree function is $L^1$-close to that of $g$, then the associated function $\tilde F(z)$ of $\tilde g$ will have at most $m$ roots, and $\tilde g$ will be at most $m$-podal.
+Thus if $g$ is a graphon with associated function $F(z)$ with $m$ roots, and if $\tilde g$ is an optimal graphon whose degree function is $L^1$-close to that of $g$, then from the convolution, the associated function $\tilde F(z)$ of $\tilde g$ will be a $C^m$-small perturbation of $F(z)$ and so will have at most $m$ roots, and $\tilde g$ will be at most $m$-podal.

 Suppose there is no universal bound $M$ on the podality of optimal graphons on $R$.
 Let $g_1, g_2, \ldots$ be a sequence of optimal graphons (perhaps with different values of $\T$) with the podality going to infinity, and let $F_i(z)$ be the associated functions for these graphons.
 Since the space of graphons is compact, there is a subsequence that converges to a graphon $g_\infty$.
 The associated function $F_\infty(z)$ of $g_\infty$ is analytic, and so has only a finite number $M_\infty$ of roots.
 But then for large $i$, $F_i(z)$ has at most $M_\infty$ roots and $g_i$ is at most $M_\infty$-podal, which is a contradiction. \end{proof}